Composing Parts for Expressive Object Generation: Implementation Details

 \section{Implementation Details}

-We discuss implementing the two parts of the PartCraft Process, the Part Localization and Part Generation processes.
+We discuss implementing the two parts of the PartComposer process, the Part Localization and Part Generation steps.

 \textbf{Part Localization.} In Part Localization, we first discuss the implementation on StableDiffusion 2.1, where we use 50 steps of DDIM Scheduler~\cite{song2021ddim} for denoising.
 As we aim to evaluate our method on CUB-200 and DeepFashion datasets, we first perform inversion using Null-Text Inversion~\cite{mokady2023null} with a guidance scale of 0.05 (other hyper-parameters are kept default).
-We keep the $\alpha$ value linearly scaled with time steps from 0 to 0.5.
-To obtain the mask for each segment, we keep a low $\epsilon = 0.05$ threshold, as here, we want to segment the region in all possible parts as the DeepFashion and CUB-200 generate localization masks for the 14 part regions.
+We keep the $\alpha$ value linearly scaled with time steps from 0 to 0.5 (Eq.~\ref{eq:alpha-mask}).
+To obtain the mask for each segment, we keep a low $\epsilon = 0.05$ threshold (Eq.~\ref{eq:epsilon_thresh}), as here, we want to segment the region in all possible parts as the DeepFashion and CUB-200 generate localization masks for the 14 part regions.
 However, for comparison with baselines producing segments in 4 parts, we perform the following clustering of parts in the four cluster regions (Table~\ref{tab:cub_deepfashion}).
 We use (K=9) to cluster the different regions into 4 clusters.
-We use the foreground masks for objects provided by Choudhury \etal~\cite{choudhury2021unsupervised}\footnote{https://github.com/subhc/unsup-parts} for evaluating the FG-NMI and FG-ARI metrics in Table 1.
+We use the foreground masks for objects provided by Choudhury \etal~\cite{choudhury2021unsupervised}\footnote{https://github.com/subhc/unsup-parts} for evaluating the FG-NMI and FG-ARI metrics in Table~\ref{tab:cub_deepfashion}.

-We use StableDiffusion 1.5 to compare the generation results to the Rich-Text~\cite{ge2023expressive}\footnote{https://github.com/SongweiGe/rich-text-to-image} baseline.
+We use StableDiffusion (SD) 1.5 to compare the generation results to the Rich-Text~\cite{ge2023expressive}\footnote{https://github.com/SongweiGe/rich-text-to-image} baseline.
 In this case, we want to start the localization process at a later stage of denoising, as we aimed the part diffusion not to alter the base generation too much; hence, start part denoising from step $T_{th} = 24$.
-We keep $\epsilon = 0.5$ as the threshold and $\delta = 0.3$ for max part localization (in Eq.
-6 and 4) respectively.
+We do merging of base with initial diffusion process for $0.5$ number of steps (Eq.~\ref{eq:self_attn_inj}) and $\delta = 0.3$ for max part localization (in Eq.~\ref{eq:mask_thresh}) respectively.
 We use a PNDM scheduler with 41 steps and an 8.5 guidance scale, as done by default in Rich-Text~\cite{ge2023expressive} generation.

-\textbf{Part Generation.} we use the same scheduler and guidance scale for the part generation.
+\textbf{Part Generation.} We use the same scheduler and guidance scale for the part generation.
 We blend the base $x_t^{base}$ and part generations $x_t$ for 0.2 fraction of the time steps in the denoising process.